dan-leech/com.danleech.cordova.plugin.imagePicker/README.md

 Native Photo/Video Gallery for iOS and Android, inspired by [Terikon](https://github.com/terikon/cordova-plugin-photo-library)

-Totally rewritten to native libraries for Android and iOS.
+Totally rewritten to native components for Android and iOS.

 # Install